BC Recovery Benefit

 If you’re a B.C. resident but your spouse is not, you can only apply for the individual benefit.

-If you’re the principal caregiver of at least one child, you can apply for the single parent benefit.
+If you’re the principal caregiver of at least one child who resides with you in B.C., you can apply for the single parent benefit.
 You’re considered the principal caregiver if you have primary responsibility for the child most of the time.

 If you are living apart from your spouse or common-law partner for a period of at least 90 days because of a breakdown in the relationship and you have not reconciled, you are considered separated for the purpose of the benefit.